barouk/crm/README.md

 docker compose up -d
 This will start the necessary services and launch the project.

+Default Admin Account By default, the system creates an admin user with the following credentials:
+Username: admin
+Password: 111111

 Features
 The project includes multiple pages such as: